The links below correspond to screens in the software.

 You must manually make sure that the wages and pay period are in sync.

-You also see a check box to specify whether the wages or self-employment income.
+You also see a check box to specify whether the "wages" are actually self-employment income (as from a consulting business, for example).

 If it is self-employment income, check the box.

 As an alternative, you can enter self-employment income as income from a Business.
-You would enter that with the Business asset further down on this screen.
+You would enter that with the Business asset.

-Typically, if the business has value, then you would enter it with a Business assets.
+Typically, if the business has any value, then you would enter it with a Business assets.

 If there is no separate business value, as, for example, if the individual is simply a consultant, then there is no need to create a Business asset.